pranavan15/mongodb-user-store-wso2-is/README.md

    mongo --host 127.0.0.1:27017
 ```

-- Create a database named `wso2_carbon_db` by issuing the following command in the Mongo shell
+- Create a database named `wso2_carbon_db` by entering the following command in the Mongo shell
 ```bash
    use wso2_carbon_db
 ```

-- Create the necessary collections by running the MongoDB script file [user_mgt_collections.js](/dbscripts/user_mgt_collections.js) provided by issuing the following command in the Mongo shell
+- Create the necessary collections by running the MongoDB script file [user_mgt_collections.js](/dbscripts/user_mgt_collections.js) provided by executing the following command in the Mongo shell
 ```bash
    load(<PATH_TO_THE_SCRIPT_FILE>)
 ```